 Obviously, a continuing danger should be reported immediately by calling 911 and providing as much information as possible.

 If this is not the case, there are other options to initiate enforcement action.
 I've outlined the process of reporting bad drivers to police in the article Q&A - Making a Driving Complaint to Police.

-You may also report commercial vehicle safety violations to Commercial Vehicle Safety and Enforcement (CVSE) by telephone: 1-888-775-8785.
-CVSE personnel are provincial police officers charged specifically with commercial vehicle traffic enforcement.
+You may also report commercial transport safety violations to Commercial Vehicle Safety and Enforcement (CVSE) by telephone: 1-888-775-8785.
+CVSE personnel are provincial police officers charged specifically with commercial transport enforcement.